NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/turtles-own.md

 In the model example below, we have three cars on three parallel roads.
-Each car has a different amount of gas in their tank, shown with labels next to them.
+Each car has a different amount of gas in its tank, shown with a label next to each car.
 When the *go* button is clicked, each car starts moving forward until they run out of gas.